jmc067/wistia_export/README.md

 # Wistia Export
 Exports all videos with associated metadata

+## How to use
+1.  open `index.html` file in browser
+2.  select "Trigger Export"

 ## Process
 1. Get list of all visitors.
 Store in memory hash
 	- need visitor-key